Our pediatric emergency department is the only one in Augusta’s River Region that

 is staffed by fellowship-trained, and board certified, pediatric emergency medicine

 physicians.
-That means that our physicians have received an extra three years of training
+That means that our physicians have received an extra 3 years of training in:

 - Trauma stabilization and care

 - Airway management in infants and children for things like sudden asthma attacks or choking.

 - Cardiac issues, we can recognize strange arrhythmia or heart problems after surgery.

 - Sedation, for children who need pain management for an injury.

 - Poisoning, we are trained to recognize and manage poisoning in children

 - Non-accidental injuries, we are trained to recognize and managing children suffering from non-accidental injury